Commitment Issues picoCTF 2024 Solution

 Learn more

-git checkout <hash> moves your working tree to the exact state the repository was in at that commit - all files present at that point are restored, and files added after it disappear.
-This puts you in "detached HEAD" state, meaning HEAD points directly to a commit rather than a branch name.
+git checkout <hash> moves your working tree to the exact state the repository was in at that commit.
+Files present at that point are restored, and files added later disappear.
+You end up in "detached HEAD" state, meaning HEAD points directly to a commit rather than a branch name.

-Beyond CTFs, this technique is used in real debugging: if you know a bug was introduced somewhere in the last 50 commits, git bisect automates binary-searching through history by doing exactly this - checking out midpoints until it isolates the culprit commit.
+Beyond CTFs, this technique drives real debugging.
+If you know a bug was introduced somewhere in the last 50 commits, git bisect automates a binary search through history by checking out midpoints until it isolates the culprit.

 Flag